is a 1985 film directed by Hugh Hudson, produced by Irwin Winkler, and written by Robert Dillion.

 , the NBC

-, and the Law & Order: Criminal Intent
+, or the Law & Order: Criminal Intent

-".
-Should not be confused with the production company Revolution Studios
+And definitely not to be confused with Revolution Studios

 This Film contains examples of: